 A regional medical committee assesses the degree of disability.
 The national medical committee may revise, validate, or reject the decision of a regional medical committee.

 Social assistance disability pension (income tested):

-Any age if assessed as severely disabled and needy.
+Any age if assessed as severely disabled and needy with income below the legal monthly minimum wage.